 If your sales channel of choice allows native shops, then it’s worth using it to promote your products and your website.
 If you’d like to draw more Internet users to your products, consider creating social media promo codes.
 The video tutorial above can help you set up your discount codes.

 Find the right time to post for your specific customer base.
 Stay on top of comments and questions.
 Ask prospective customers to message you for extra perks.
-If you saw similar campaigns on Prime Day, take your cue from them.
+If you saw similar campaigns on Prime Day was initially a one-day sales ...
+More, take your cue from them.

 Boost Your Website Speed